-Average Total Kjeldahl Nitrogen (TKN) also fell into the hypereutrophic classification with a value of 2930 $\mu$ g/L, the highest TKN average recorded at Lake Isle.
-TKN changed greatly throughout the summer, ranging from 2410 $\mu$ g/L on September 7th to 4110 $\mu$ g/L on August 2nd.
+Average Total Kjeldahl Nitrogen (TKN) also fell into the hypereutrophic classification with a value of 2214 μ g/L, which is lower than recent years data at Lake Isle.
+TKN peaked during the middle of summer, with a minimum of 1550 μ g/L on June 15th to a maximum of 2950 μ g/L on August 2nd.